Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

-To see (\ref{KWcopyHNN4}) suppose first that $G$ is one-ended and that $H$ is freely decomposable.
-As $H$ is not locally cyclic, and so non-abelian, but can be generated by the pair $\{a,b_0\}$, we have that $H$ is free with basis $\{a,b_0\}$, i.e. $H = F(a,b_0)$.
-Hence, $\overline{A}$ must be generated by $a$, $B$ must be generated by $b=hb_0h^{-1}$, and so
+To see \eqref{KWcopyHNN4}, suppose first that $H$ is freely decomposable.
+As $H$ is not locally cyclic, and so non-abelian, but can be generated by the pair $(a,b)$ with $b = h^{-1} b' h$, we have that $H$ is free with basis $(a,b)$, i.e.\ $H = F(a,b)$.
+Hence, $\overline{A}$ must be generated by $a$, $B$ must be generated by $b'=hbh^{-1}$, and so